tessapower/tessapower.github.io/src/_posts/2020-05-04-introduction.md

 * Rock climbing;
 * Scuba Diving; and
 * Spicy food.

-I'm studying a Bachelor of Science at Massey University—my major is Computer Science and my minor is Math.
-After I finish, my goal is to work in the games industry as a developer.

 If you have feedback, know any bad jokes, or know something I should write about—just [tweet me](https://twitter.com/intent/tweet?text=@dearesttessi%20 "Tweet Tessa")!